Budget Hotels: What to Expect

 By Rick Steves

+This is hard-core Europe: fun, cheap, and unique.
 The hotel I'm describing may be appalling to many Americans; to others, it's charming, colorful, or funky.
-To me, "funky" means spirited and full of character(s): a caged bird in the TV room, grandchildren in the backyard, a dog sleeping in the hall, no uniforms, singing maids, a night-shift man tearing breakfast napkins in two so they'll go further, a handwritten neighborhood history lesson on the wall, different furniture in each room, and a willingness to buck the system when the tourist board starts requiring shoeshine machines in the hallways.
-An extra $40–50 per night will buy you into cheerier wallpaper and less funkiness.
+To me, "funky" means spirited and full of character(s): a caged bird in the TV room, grandchildren in the backyard, a dog sleeping in the hall, no uniforms, singing housekeepers, a handwritten neighborhood history lesson on the wall, and different furniture in each room.
+An extra $40–50 per night will buy you cheerier wallpaper and less funkiness.